MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.md

    On Error GoTo ERRORHANDLER

    'Go through all the cells in column A, and perform a spellcheck on the value.
-   'If the value is spelled incorrectly, write "Wrong" in column B, otherwise write "OK".
+   'If the value is spelled incorrectly, write "Wrong" in column B; otherwise, write "OK".
    For iRow = 1 To WorksheetFunction.CountA(Columns(1))
       If Application.CheckSpelling( _
          Cells(iRow, 1).Value, , True) = False Then